aws-samples/aws-modernization-with-dynatrace/content/40_lab_2/01_modernization_review.md

 Kubernetes manages clusters of compute instances and runs containers on those instances with processes for deployment, maintenance, and scaling.
 Using Kubernetes, you can run any type of containerized applications using the same toolset on-premises and in the cloud.

-You can read more about Kubernetes [here](https://aws.amazon.com/kubernetes/)
+You can read more about Kubernetes <a href="https://aws.amazon.com/kubernetes" target="_blank">here</a>

 ## Amazon Elastic Kubernetes Service

 AWS makes it easy to run Kubernetes.
-You can choose to manage Kubernetes infrastructure yourself with Amazon EC2 or get an automatically provisioned, managed Kubernetes control plane with [Amazon EKS](https://aws.amazon.com/eks/).
+You can choose to manage Kubernetes infrastructure yourself with Amazon EC2 or get an automatically provisioned, managed Kubernetes control plane with <a href="https://aws.amazon.com/eks/" target="_blank">Amazon EKS</a>.
 Either way, you get powerful, community-backed integrations to AWS services like VPC, IAM, and service discovery as well as the security, scalability, and high-availability of AWS.

 Amazon EKS runs Kubernetes control plane instances across multiple Availability Zones to ensure high availability.
 Amazon EKS automatically detects and replaces unhealthy control plane instances, and it provides automated version upgrades and patching for them.